 Related Reading: What Anti-Aging Ingredients Are Best for You?

 Dermstore’s poll has also revealed that a surprising 30 percent of women under 35 regularly use anti-wrinkle products, including one in five women under the age of 24.
+The main reason is to help slow down or make up for the loss of collagen in our skin.
 “In addition to losing collagen production in our twenties, we lose moisture and elasticity in our thirties, leading to thinner skin, more susceptible to wrinkles,” says Ponzio-Guarino.
 “Tretinoin (Retin-A) a type of prescription retinoid, is an active form of vitamin A, and though it was originally used for acne (and still is), it works by stimulating the production of collagen, increasing cell turnover and regulating the cell cycle.”

 Our twenties should be focused on prevention, while our thirties should revolve around proper maintenance.
 Tretinoin works to lighten and prevent age spots, diminish fine lines and wrinkles, build collagen and even decrease a person’s risk of developing skin cancer.
 “Retinol is basically a weaker over-the-counter version of Tretinoin,” she adds.
 “I personally would only recommend Retinol to someone with sensitive skin who cannot tolerate Tretinoin (which can be very drying).”